objectbox/objectbox-swift/README.md

 Want details? **[Read the guides](https://swift.objectbox.io/)** or **[check out the API docs](https://objectbox.io/docfiles/swift/current/)**.

-Note: This beta version is subject to change ([details below](#alpha)).

 Installation
 ------------

-ObjectBox is available through [CocoaPods](https://cocoapods.org).
+[CocoaPods](https://cocoapods.org) is recommended to set up ObjectBox in your project.
+See the [installation docs](https://swift.objectbox.io/install) for alternative setups, or the [New to CocoaPods?](#new-to-cocoapods) section below for a quick intro.
-To install the [pod](https://cocoapods.org/pods/ObjectBox), simply add the following line to your Podfile:
+To install the [ObjectBox pod](https://cocoapods.org/pods/ObjectBox), add the following line to your Podfile:

 ```ruby
 pod 'ObjectBox'
 ```

-Then run
+Then run this to install the ObjectBox framework:

 ```bash
 cd /path/to/your/project/folder/ # whatever folder your Podfile is in.